 - Partnership: Ideal for co-owned businesses, but partners share liability.

-Key Legal Steps to Register Your Business
+2. How to Register Your Business Step by Step

 - Choose a Business Name: Ensure it is unique and available for registration.